 As City Plan policy does not make absolute requirements for the provision of affordable workspace within new developments, where provided it will be considered as a 'public benefit' when determining individual planning applications.
 In this respect, it differs from 'policy requirements' such as the on-site delivery of affordable housing, compliance with energy standards, or designs and densities that respond to the local context.
 The provision of affordable workspace within development proposals should not be a substitute for meeting all Development Plan policy requirements.
+The absence of any provision of affordable workspace in a development proposal meanwhile, will not in itself constitute a reason for refusing planning permission.

 To ensure new affordable workspace is fit for purpose and meets its intended aims, where proposed, the council will seek provision in accordance with the following considerations, to be set out in a S106 legal agreement.
-This should be read in conjunction with the draft Affordable Workspace Informal Planning Guidance Note5, which provides further detail on these matters.
+This should be read in conjunction with the updated Informal Planning Guidance Note on Affordable Workspace (February 2024), which provides further detail on these matters.

-Amount of space:
+Amount of space

-• In developments with over 1,000 square metres (sqm) gross internal area (GIA) in any combination of the E(c) and E(g) planning uses, the council would like a minimum of 10% of the GIA of such space to be affordable workspace.
+In developments providing at least 2,500 square metres of net additional floorspace in any combination of the E(c) and E(g) planning uses, the council would prefer that a minimum of 10% of such space is to be affordable workspace.

-Type of space provided:
+Type of space provided

 - Affordable workspace should be operated as managed (shared) workspace with multiple businesses (End Users) sharing the space in line with an 'Operation Management Plan'.
 It could take different forms, such as open plan and cellular offices, workshops, light industrial, research and development space and studios. - The primary use of affordable workspace should fall within Use Class E(c) and/or E(g).
-A portion may also be within Use Class E(a) or E(b) as retail/ café and F.1 as a training centre if this is ancillary to, and supports the primary use.
+A portion may also be within Use Class E(a) or E(b) as retail/café and F.1 as a training centre if this is ancillary to and supports the primary use.

-End Users:
+End Users